aravindsnarayan/testreadme/README.md

 # Fairgate V4

-This is a web application built withSymfony 6.4, a powerful PHP framework for web applications.
+This is a web application built with Symfony 6.4, a powerful PHP framework for web applications.
 This project follows best practices and utilizes the latest Symfony features to build a scalable and maintainable web application.

 ## Technologies Used